omsingh2222/100Hires---portfolio/research/linkedin-posts/README.md

 Note the date, link, and engagement numbers if visible

-Aim for 3-5 strong recent posts per expert (30-50 posts total), prioritizing quality and relevance over quantity.
+Aim for 2-4 strong, high-signal posts per expert rather than a fixed volume target — prioritizing posts with a clear hook, framework, or distinct point of view over hitting a specific count.
+Quality and relevance matter more than quantity.